chloehudzik/workfront-learn.en/help/workfront-dam/brand-connect-user/brand-connect-downloading-and-sharing.md

 ---
-title: Learn How to download and share Lightboxes
+title: Learn how to download and share Lightboxes
 description: Learn how to download and share lightboxes and assets in Brand Connect of [!UICONTROL Workfront DAM].
 activity: use
 feature: Digital Content and Documents